Joy has lived the old-fashioned way since 2010, when she and her husband bought a 1928 farm house, without improvements. What a journey!

-Here is what we required to install the pumps:
+Here are the tools and supplies we required to install our pumps:

-- Drill to make hole for pipe through countertop; proper bit of appropriate diameter (hole saw blade, spade bit)
+- Drill to make a hole for the pipe through countertop; a bit of appropriate diameter (hole saw blade, spade bit).

-- Wrenches for bolts or lag bolts for attaching pump to countertop (ours were 1/4" bolts, so we used a 7/16" wrench)
+- Wrenches for bolts or lag bolts for attaching the pump to the countertop (ours were 1/4" bolts, so we used a 7/16" wrench).